One of the most dangerous things about malware is that you might not even know it’s there.

 One alternative is cloud signing in an app store itself.
 Keys are more robust this way, but it means your app will be signed on the servers of Google or Amazon.

 App signing is a great start.
-But it isn’t enough on its own to protect against tampering.
+But it isn’t enough on its own to protect against tampering attacks.
 That's because there's nothing to stop bad actors from simply signing malicious or tampered-with apps with their own random keys.

 A wider issue is that your average app user doesn't pay any attention to the signature under an app.
 Most wouldn't be able to tell you what it is or how it might protect them from malicious apps.
 It's similar to a HTTPS certificate.
-After all, when was the last time you checked it from a site where you enter your personal or banking details?
+Honestly, when was the last time you checked it on a site where you enter your personal or banking details?

 There's a need for more education about these protective measures.